Born: January 28, 1981

 Elijah's talent became more than apparent when he was teamed up with Macaulay Culkin for his next film, The Good Son (1993).
 He shone opposite Macaulay, and critics were forced to admit that Macaulay, who was the biggest child star at the moment, didn't have half the acting chops that Elijah did.
 Elijah won a Saturn award for his performance.
 In The Adventures of Huck Finn (1993) he charmed audiences in the title role, based on the book by Mark Twain.
 In 1994, fresh from performances in The War co-starring Kevin Costner and North, Wood won the ShoWest Young Star of the Year award.
 His next film, Flipper, co-starring Paul Hogan, was based on the popular TV series.

-As Elijah grew in size and maturity, so did his roles.
+As Elijah grew in and maturity, so did his roles.
 Ang Lee's The Ice Storm was a critical success and offered Wood positive development in his career.
 After successful runs in The Faculty and Deep Impact, Wood returned his sights to his education.
 Hoping to attend New York's Columbia University, Wood says he's open to taking correspondence courses if filming keeps him from the classroom.
 "This is a crucial time in my career," he explains, "going from child to adult actor, and I can't allow anything to interfere."

 In 1999 Elijah signed on to what's likely to be one of the most remembered and grandest films in his career.
 Playing the lead character, the hobbit Frodo Baggins in the Lord of the Rings trilogy will likely become one of his crowning achievements.
 "It has been the experience of a lifetime," Wood says of LOTR.
 "I doubt I'll ever get another chance to realize a character this fully."

 Since then, he has played roles in several films, including Eternal Sunshine of the Spotless Mind (2004) alongside Jim Carrey and Kate Winslet, the voice of the lead character Mumble in Happy Feet (2006) and more recently, the comedy Celeste and Jesse Forever (2012) about a couple trying to maintain a friendship as they starting seeing other people.
 He also managed to land major roles on two television series: the voice of Beck in TRON: Uprising and the lead role of Ryan Newman in Wilfrid.
 If that weren't enough, Elijah was able to once again connect with his Lord of the Rings character, Frodo, for the 2013 spin-off film The Hobbit: An Unexpected Journey as well as its sequel The Hobbit: There and Back Again (2013).
 He can also be seen in the thriller Grand Piano (2014).
-More recently, he starred in The Last Witch Hunter (2015).

 In 2005 Elijah bought a house in Venice, California.
 He has an older brother and a younger sister.